gscales/Exch-Rest/README.md

 Once you have succesfully authenticated and your token has been cached locally you can start using the cmdlets defined in the module.

-**How Can I Examples**
+# **How Can I Examples** #

-Because this module has a large number of cmldets to help simplify every day tasks to make the documentation more useful I've created a How Can I page which simple lists a one word question and one line example taking into account that you have authenticated with a Application registration that has sufficient rights. see
+Because this module has a large number of cmldets to help simplify every day tasks to make the documentation more useful I've created a How Can I page which simple lists a one word question and one/two line example taking into account that you have authenticated with a Application registration that has sufficient rights. see [How Can I examples](https://github.com/gscales/Exch-Rest/blob/master/HowCanIExamples.md)

 ## The -MailboxName parameter ##